Cravath, Swaine & Moore LLP Logo

 Antitrust

-• In the Matter of Illumina, Inc. and Grail, Inc. (F.T.C.): Representing Illumina, a leader in DNA sequencing technology, in antitrust litigation brought by the Federal Trade Commission (“FTC”) seeking to block Illumina’s $8 billion acquisition of GRAIL, a healthcare company focused on multi‑cancer early detection (“MCED”).
-In September 2022, the FTC’s Chief Administrative Law Judge ruled in favor of Illumina and rejected the FTC’s challenge to the merger.
+• In the Matter of Illumina, Inc. and Grail, Inc. (F.T.C.): Represented Illumina, a leader in DNA sequencing technology, in antitrust litigation brought by the Federal Trade Commission (FTC) seeking to block Illumina’s $8 billion acquisition of GRAIL, a healthcare company focused on multi‑cancer early detection.
+The FTC’s Chief Administrative Law Judge ruled in favor of Illumina and rejected the FTC’s challenge to the merger.

 • Representation of Qualcomm Incorporated in numerous high‑stakes disputes and investigations around the world relating to the company’s patent licensing and modem chipset businesses, including:

 • Apple Inc. v.
 Qualcomm Incorporated (S.D.
-Cal.): An action filed by Apple against Qualcomm in California federal court.
-Following opening statements at trial in April 2019, the parties reached a global settlement that includes a payment from Apple to Qualcomm; the companies also reached a six‑year license agreement and a multi-year chipset supply agreement.
+Cal.): An action filed by Apple against Qualcomm, which included claims for breach of contract and violations of the Sherman Act.
+Following opening statements at trial, the parties reached a global settlement that included a payment from Apple to Qualcomm; the companies also reached a six‑year license agreement and a multi‑year chipset supply agreement.

 • FTC v.
 Qualcomm Incorporated (N.D.
-Cal. and Ninth Circuit): A suit filed by the FTC in California federal court alleging violations of Section 5 of the FTC Act and seeking a permanent injunction against Qualcomm.
-In August 2020, in a complete defense victory for Qualcomm, the Ninth Circuit unanimously reversed the district court’s prior judgment and vacated a permanent, worldwide injunction that had prohibited several of Qualcomm’s core business practices.
+Cal. and Ninth Circuit): A suit filed by the FTC alleging violations of Section 5 of the FTC Act and seeking a permanent injunction against Qualcomm.
+In a complete defense victory for Qualcomm, the Ninth Circuit unanimously reversed the district court’s prior judgment and vacated a permanent, worldwide injunction that had prohibited several of Qualcomm’s core business practices.

 General Commercial and Intellectual Property